flyteorg/flyte/flyteidl/protos/docs/core/core.rst

 CatalogCacheStatus
 ------------------------------------------------------------------

 Indicates the status of CatalogCaching.
-The reason why this is not embeded in TaskNodeMetadata is, that we may use for other types of nodes as well in the future
+The reason why this is not embedded in TaskNodeMetadata is, that we may use for other types of nodes as well in the future

 .. csv-table:: Enum CatalogCacheStatus values
    :header: "Name", "Number", "Description"